 In November of 2009 Terran was hit by a driver who did not stop , causing him to hit another car that was parked.
 The collision caused Terran to suffer injuries to his back and shoulder that caused him significant pain.
 He continued to have back problems for years following the accident, and a doctor testified that Terran’s injuries would be lifelong.
 Tim took the case to trial against Safeco Insurance Company of Illinois and a St. Louis jury awarded Terran $100,000.
 Terran’s case included several complicated issues and Tim filed successful motions that were pivotal to the case.

 A man was seriously injured on his way to his job in July of 2012 when his motorcycle was traveling north on Interstate 170 near Delmar Boulevard.
-The motorcycle was struck from behind by a vehicle that was speeding before swerving into the far right lane and striking the motorcycle.
+The motorcycle was struck from behind by a vehicle that was speeding before swerving into the far-right lane and striking the motorcycle.
 The force of the collision was such that the driver’s license plate wedged in the back of the motorcycle.
 Police identified the driver of the vehicle and found she had been drinking and was underaged.
-The man had to undergo shoulder surgery as a result of the accident and missed nine months of work.
-Having to miss so much time off forced him to have to look for a new job.
+The man had to undergo shoulder surgery due to the collision and missed nine months of work.
+The injury and time off forced him to find a new job.
 The driver of the vehicle was twenty years old and was charged with fleeing the scene of the accident.
-Tim filed suit against the driver in 2012 and added the Saint Louis County bar that served her alcohol that night as a Defendant five months later.
-Tim successfully negotiated a $500,000 settlement with the insurance carrier for the driver and was awarded a $250,000 judgment by a judge against the bar that served her in August of 2013.
+Tim filed suit against the driver in 2012 and added the Saint Louis City bar that served her alcohol that night as a defendant five months later.
+Tim successfully negotiated a settlement with the insurance carrier for the driver and was awarded a judgment against the bar that served the driver.
+Case 12SL-CC04585

 Verdict for patient in claim for perforated bowel

 Gary M. went to the hospital Emergency Room in the middle of the night because he could not urinate.
-The urologist on call initially told the ER Doctors to send Gary home to take a warm bath.
+The urologist on call initially told the ER doctors to send Gary home to take a warm bath.
 Gary returned to the ER in severe pain because he could not empty his bladder.
-This time the on call urologist did come into the hospital and while trying to inspect Gary’s bladder with a rigid urethroscope punctured through Gary’s urethra and his bowel.
+This time the on-call urologist did come into the hospital and while trying to inspect Gary’s bladder with a rigid urethroscope punctured through Gary’s urethra and his bowel.
 Gary had to wear a colostomy bag for 5 months to give his bowel time to heal.
-Tim Gallagher prepared and took the case to trial and a jury in the City of St. Louis returned a verdict in favor of Gary awarding him his medical bills, lost wages and $125,000.00 for non-economic damages.
+Tim prepared and took the case to trial and a jury in the City of St. Louis returned a verdict in favor of Gary awarding him his medical bills, lost wages and non-economic damages.
+Case 22002-08357

 Settlement reached in fireworks explosion case